osengaa10/langGraph-clinical-trials-coordinator/medical_report.md

-**Comprehensive Medical Report**
+**Medical Report**

-**Patient Information**
+**Patient Information:**

+* Name: [Patient Name]
+* Date of Birth: [Patient Date of Birth]
-* Age: 49
+* Age: 49 years old
 * Sex: Male
-* Performance Status: ECOG 2

-**Medical History**
+**Medical History:**

-* Muscle-invasive bladder cancer
+* **Primary Diagnosis:** Muscle-invasive bladder cancer
+* **Current Treatment Status:** Not currently undergoing active treatment due to disease progression
-* Prior treatments:
+* **Previous Treatments:**
-	+ Transurethral resection of the bladder tumor (TURBT)
+	+ Transurethral resection of the bladder tumor (TURBT) to remove the visible tumor
-	+ 6 cycles of cisplatin and gemcitabine chemotherapy
+	+ Cisplatin and gemcitabine chemotherapy (6 cycles)
-	+ 4 cycles of pembrolizumab immunotherapy
+	+ Pembrolizumab immunotherapy (4 cycles)
-* Current disease status: Progressive disease despite standard treatments

-**Symptoms and Side Effects**
+* **Genetic and Molecular Profiling:** Next Generation Sequencing (NGS) revealed high PD-L1 expression, but no actionable mutations like FGFR3 or ERBB2 were found
+* **Comorbidities:** Chronic kidney disease (CKD), stable but requires close monitoring

+**Current Symptoms:**

+* Increased urinary frequency and urgency
+* Pelvic pain
 * Fatigue
-* Peripheral neuropathy (tingling in hands and feet)
-* Joint pain
-* Skin rash
-* Mild anemia
+* Hematuria (blood in the urine) more frequently in recent weeks
+* Weight loss of 10 pounds due to lack of appetite

+**Performance Status:**

+* ECOG performance status: 2, able to perform basic self-care but limited in more strenuous activities due to fatigue and pain

-**Current Medications**
+**Current Medications:**

-* None
+* None currently, but has undergone previous treatments with cisplatin, gemcitabine, and pembrolizumab

-**Laboratory Results**
+**Laboratory Results:**

-* Liver function tests (ALT, AST, bilirubin): Within normal ranges
-* Kidney function (creatinine): Mild increase during chemotherapy, but no significant damage
-* PD-L1 expression: High
-* Molecular profiling (NGS): No actionable mutations, including FGFR3 or ERBB2

-**Physical Examination**

-* No significant findings
+* Not available at this time, but previous laboratory results showed high PD-L1 expression in the tumor

-**Imaging Results**
+**Imaging Results:**

-* Recent imaging confirmed disease progression
+* Recent imaging showed progression of the disease, indicating that pembrolizumab has not been effective in stabilizing the cancer

-**Clinical Trials Eligibility**
+**Clinical Trial Eligibility:**

-* Open to participating in all phases of clinical trials (I, II, III)
-* Willing to consider trials with various treatment combinations, including immunotherapy, chemotherapy, and targeted therapies
-* No known liver-related issues or abnormalities

-**Potential Clinical Trials**

-* NCT04856189 (Selinexor and Pembrolizumab combination trial)
+* The patient is seeking second-line chemotherapy options and clinical trials, as well as potential targeted therapies based on further genetic testing
+* The patient's high PD-L1 expression and lack of actionable mutations make them a candidate for immunotherapy-based clinical trials
+* The patient's ECOG performance status and comorbidities, including CKD, should be considered when evaluating clinical trial eligibility

+**Recommendations:**

+* Further genetic testing, such as FoundationOne testing, may be considered to identify potential targets for treatment or clinical trials
+* The patient may be a candidate for clinical trials investigating new immunotherapies or targeted therapies for muscle-invasive bladder cancer
+* Close monitoring of the patient's CKD and renal function is recommended when considering treatments that may affect kidney function

+**Clinical Trial Search Criteria:**

-* Other trials targeting muscle-invasive bladder cancer with similar treatment combinations or alternative approaches
+* Indication: Muscle-invasive bladder cancer

-**Special Considerations**

-* Prior pembrolizumab treatment may impact eligibility for certain trials
-* Mild anemia and peripheral neuropathy may require monitoring during future treatments
-* Patient's ECOG score of 2 may impact eligibility for trials with specific performance status requirements

-**Conclusion**

-This patient is a 49-year-old male with muscle-invasive bladder cancer who has progressed despite standard treatments.
-He is open to participating in all phases of clinical trials and willing to consider various treatment combinations.
-His medical history, laboratory results, and imaging findings are provided to facilitate clinical trial eligibility evaluation.
+* Stage: Advanced or metastatic
+* Previous treatments: Cisplatin, gemcitabine, and pembrolizumab
+* Performance status: ECOG 2 or better
+* Comorbidities: CKD, stable but requires close monitoring
+* Biomarkers: High PD-L1 expression, no actionable mutations like FGFR3 or ERBB2

+This report will be used to identify potential clinical trials for the patient, taking into account their medical history, current symptoms, and performance status.